driiiaann/sql-data-warehouse-projects/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project builds a data warehouse in PostgreSQL using Medallion Architecture (Bronze/Silver/Gold layers), consolidating ERP and CRM sales data into a star schema optimised for analytical queries.
-Includes ETL pipelines, data quality checks, and SQL-based reporting across customer behaviour, product performance, and sales trends.
-For more details, refer to [docs/data_catalog.md](docs/data_catalog.md).
+This project builds a modern data warehouse in PostgreSQL using Medallion Architecture (**Bronze / Silver / Gold**) and delivers a **Power BI dashboard** for sales analytics.
+It consolidates ERP and CRM sales data into a star schema optimized for analytical queries, with ETL pipelines, data quality checks, and SQL-based reporting across customer behaviour, product performance, and sales trends.

 ![Star Schema](docs/data_model.png)